Shazcodes/Soccer-Skirmish-Game/README.md

 ## Overview

-Soccer Skirmish Game is a web-based game where players control a soccer player icon and try to dodge incoming soccer balls.
+Soccer Skirmish Game is a web-based game where players control a soccer player and try to dodge incoming soccer balls.
 The game's difficulty can be adjusted, and players are scored based on the time they survive without being hit by a ball.

 ## Features